ALLIES ASSAULT ITALIAN MAINLAND SOUTH OF ROME

 Gulf of Salerno, Italy September 9, 1943

 The Allied invasion of the Italian mainland unleashed 20 months of confusing and murderous turmoil in Italy between Axis and Allied armies and Italian Fascists and anti-Fascists.
-On April 27, 1945, as Allied troops advanced through Northern Italy, Italian partisans captured Mussolini trying to escape to Switzerland, executed him the next day, and hung his bloodied corpse, along with those of his mistress and four Fascist leaders, from the girder of an Esso gas station in the Piazzale Loreto in Milan.
+On April 27, 1945, as Allied troops advanced through Northern Italy, Italian partisans captured Mussolini trying to escape to Switzerland, executed him the next day, and hung his bloodied corpse, along with those of his mistress and 4 Fascist leaders, from a girder at an Esso gas station in the Piazzale Loreto in Milan.
 A total of 15 bodies of leading Fascists were dumped in the city’s square for grizzly display.

 Operation Avalanche: The Allied Invasion of Mainland Italy, September 1943